Water rail: Distribution and habitat

 On migration and in winter, a wider range of wet habitats may be used, including flooded thickets or bracken.
 Freezing condition may force birds into more open locations such as ditches, rubbish dumps and gardens, or even out onto exposed ice.
 A Welsh study suggested that individual winter territories overlap, with each bird using a significant proportion of the reed bed.
 After site desertion in freezing weather, birds return to their former range.
 A density of 14 birds per hectare (6.6 per acre) was recorded.
 Birds wintering in Iceland rely on warm geothermal streams, and may access streams through tunnels under the snow.
 When not feeding, they may shelter in holes and crevices in the solidified lava.
-This species sometimes wanders well outside its normal range and vagrants have been found in the Azores, Madeira, Mauritania, the Arctic, Greenland, Malaysia and Vietnam.
+This species sometimes wanders well outside its normal range and vagrants have been found in the Azores, Madeira, Mauritania, the Arctic, Greenland, Brunei, Malaysia and Sri Lanka.

 Behaviour

 This rail is a skulking species, its streaked plumage making it difficult to see in its wetland habitat.
 Its laterally compressed body allows it to slip though the densest vegetation, and it will "freeze" if surprised in the open.
 It walks with a high-stepping gait, although it adopts a crouch when it runs for cover.
 It swims, when necessary, with the jerky motion typical of rails, and it flies short distances low over the reeds with its long legs dangling.
 Although their flight looks weak, water rails are capable of long sustained flights during their nocturnal migrations, and are sometimes killed in collisions with lighthouses or wires.
 British-ringed birds have been recovered from as far away as Poland, Czechoslovakia and Sweden.

 This species defends its breeding and wintering territories.
 Birds will charge each other with neck outstretched when breeding, sometimes both members of a pair attacking together.
 Large strongly-marked males are dominant in winter, when the direct aggression is replaced by sharming while standing upright on tip-toe, head jerking and bill thrusting.